mongodb/mongo-python-driver/doc/async-tutorial.rst

 converted to and from the appropriate `BSON
 <https://bsonspec.org/>`_ types.

-.. todo:: link to table of Python <-> BSON types

 Inserting a Document
 --------------------
 To insert a document into a collection we can use the